La Prensa Libre

 La Prensa Libre (The Free Press) was a daily newspaper published in San José, the capital city of Costa Rica.
-It was the country's oldest continually published newspaper, founded 11 June 1889.
+It was the country's oldest continually published newspaper, founded on 11 June 1889.

 The newspaper stopped publishing its print edition on 31 December 2014, and moved to a digital format in January 2015.
 In August 2020, Grupo Extra announced that the newspaper was to cease publication, citing reduced advertising revenue due to the COVID-19 pandemic.